npms-io/npms-analyzer/README.md

 ## Deploys

-There's a separate document that explains the setup procedure, you may read it [here](./docs/deploys.md).
+There's a separate document that explains the deployment procedure, you may read it [here](./docs/deploys.md).

 ## Tests